**** Last updated on 19th May 2020 ****

 In this article we’ll show you some simple video lighting techniques.
 Namely we’ll show you how to do a three point light setup.
 This is the most basic lighting configuration.
-Using this setup will ensure you and your phone have ample light to expose with.
+Using this setup will ensure you and your camera have ample light to expose with.

 Smartphone cameras are very powerful.
 Some photographers have gone as far as to say that they take better video than pro-DSLRs.
 But whatever device you’re using, arguably the most important thing to manage while filming is light.